nervosnetwork/rfcs/rfcs/0008-node-discovery/0008-node-discovery.md

 #### `Nodes` Message
 When the client receives a `GetNodes` request, it will return a `Nodes` message if this kind of reception is the first time and the connection is an inbound connection, the `announce` field is set to `false`.
-At regular intervals, local node will broadcast all connected `Node` informations in `Nodes` message to all connected nodes, the `announce` is field is set to `true`.
-When local node received a `Nodes` message and it's `announce` field is `true`, local node will relay those node addresses that are [routable][1] .
+At regular intervals, local node will broadcast all connected `Node` information in `Nodes` message to all connected nodes, the `announce` field is set to `true`.
+When local node received a `Nodes` message and it's `announce` field is `true`, local node will relay those node addresses that are [routable][1].

-Here `announce` field is for distinguish a `Nodes` as an response of `GetNodes` or broadcast message, so it's convient to apply different rules for punishing misbehaviors.
+Here `announce` field is to distinguish a `Nodes` as a response of `GetNodes` or broadcast message, so it's convenient to apply different rules for punishing misbehaviors.
 The main rules:

-* A node can only send one `Nodes` message (announce=false) as an response of `GetNodes` message.
+* A node can only send one `Nodes` message (announce=false) as a response of `GetNodes` message.
-* A node's broadcast messages only the first `Nodes` message (announce=true) can include more than `ANNOUNCE_THRESHOLD` (default 10) node informations.
+* A node's broadcast messages only the first `Nodes` message (announce=true) can include more than `ANNOUNCE_THRESHOLD` (default 10) node information, in case other peer send reduplicative `Node` message.

-The number of `addresses` field of each `Node` in all `Nodes` messages cannot exceed `MAX_NODE_ADDRESSES` (default 3) .
+The number of `addresses` field of each `Node` in all `Nodes` messages cannot exceed `MAX_NODE_ADDRESSES` (default 3).

 ## Resist Typical Attacks
 ### Fingerprinting Attack